March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 1:00:55

 Katagiri Roshi: It’s not still.
-It’s still, but active.
-Both.
+It’s still, but active, both.
 You can see both.

 Because if you sit in the stillness perfectly, you can see the lots of activity of your body and mind, you can get lots of energy.
 So totally your whole body is working smoothly.
 So it’s not still.
+And also you can see the universe in equality, and your mind becomes peace, because your mind penetrates to every inch of beings, trees, birds, and pebbles, and you can share your life.

-And also, if you have such a movement, peace work movement [or] whatever, I think in the total activity there must be always peace.
+And also, if you have such a movement, peace work movement or whatever, I think in the total activity there must be always peace.
 Otherwise you cannot deal with your activity in dynamism, sharing your life with all sentient beings.

 1:03:30